business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Call Management

 Like other VoIP providers, Vonage provides a multilevel auto-attendant on its mid-plan tier or as an add-on feature.
-This virtual receptionist supports one-time and recurring event schedules and special configurations for temporary business closures, after hours and lunchtimes.
+This virtual receptionist supports one-time and recurring event schedules and special configurations for temporary business closures, after-hours and lunchtimes.
 Users can configure call forwarding rules and visual voicemail while using up to five devices with the Mobile plan.

-Vonage call routing schedule
+Vonage call flows

 Video Conferencing

-Vonage video call
+Vonage video meeting backgrounds

 Unlimited Team Messaging

-Vonage integrations
+Vonage chats

-Pricing Plans and Subscription Costs
+Vonage Pricing Plans and Subscription Costs

-Compare Vonage’s packages with pricing for five to 19 users below.
+Compare Vonage’s packages with pricing for five to 19 users below:

-Service plan
+Service Plans

-Price (cost per user per month)
+Price (per line per month)

 Mobile